Marie Vuillemin: Involvement with the Bonnot Gang

 Garnier, still a fugitive, began to deeply miss Vuillemin and considered meeting her in Vincennes, but initially decided against it due to the risk of capture.
 In early May, he ended up deciding to take the risk and reunited with her.
 She agreed to go with him to Nogent-sur-Marne, despite the risk of arrest or death.
-At their safe house, she cut her hair and died it dark brown, so that she could go food shopping without being identified.
+At their safe house, she cut her hair and dyed it dark brown, so that she could go food shopping without being identified.
 For appearances, the couple attempted to live a normal life in Nogent, playing music, gardening and exercising, and even once attending a local fête.
 However, the police were soon tipped off that Garnier was in Nogent, and on 14 May, commissioner Xavier Guichard dispatched fifty armed officers to apprehend him.